freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/place-items-in-grid-areas-using-the-grid-area-property.md

 }
 ```

-This lets the grid know that you want the <code>item1</code> class to go in the area named <code>header</code>.
+This lets the grid know that you want the `item1` class to go in the area named `header`.
 In this case, the item will use the entire top row because that whole row is named as the header area.

 </section>

 ## Instructions

 <section id='instructions'>

-Place an element with the <code>item5</code> class in the <code>footer</code> area using the <code>grid-area</code> property.
+Place an element with the `item5` class in the `footer` area using the `grid-area` property.

 </section>

 ## Tests

 <section id='tests'>

 ```yml